icinganalysis/icinganalysis.github.io/content/abstracts.md

 The numbering from the 1981 publication is used here.
-A later republication (in AC 20-73) used consecutive numbering within a category, but not for the entire publication.
+A later republication (in AC 20-73) used consecutive numbering within a category, but not for the entire list.

 Several text extractions techniques were used, but all of them had some errors.
 Errors found were corrected manually, but there still may be errors.